Latest Touring Routes!

 - Last Updated: 24 September 2020 24 September 2020

 - Visitors: 5490 5490

 Darling River Run Best Time To Do

 Outback NSW and the Darling River can experience very hot summers and cold winters, so when to go is really what you are in to.

 Doing the Darling River Run in summer is what some people prefer, as there are fewer people travelling the route, but with temperatures often in the low 40's, and sometimes in the high 40's, it is not for everyone and care should be taken while out there in terms of where you go and what provisions you need... carrying water is essential!

-Enjoyment in summer can also depend on the cycle or the river as it is a boom-bust waterway that is fed from the sub-tropical (summer) rains of (primarily) southeast Queensland, and as such swings from drought to high-flows roughly every 7 years.
-So going in summer, during a drought period when the river is low, can make the heat less favorable.
-But when the river is flowing out of drought, summer can be perfect and less stiffing.
+Enjoyment in summer can also depend on the cycle or the river as it is a boom-bust waterway that is fed from the sub-tropical (summer) rains of (primarily) southeast Queensland and as such swings from drought to high-flows roughly every 7 years.
+So going in summer, during a drought period when the river is low, can make the heat less favourable.
+But when the river is flowing out of the drought, summer can be perfect and less stiffing.

 For those who like the cold, winter has its own appeal.
 While nights are cold, often around zero in places, days are sunny and pleasant.